Key System: Transbay rail lines

+D was reserved for a proposed line into Montclair alongside the Sacramento Northern interurban railway.
+Shortly after opening of the Bay Bridge to train traffic, the Key System continued to use its pier for special service trains for ferry service to the 1939 Golden Gate International Exposition on Treasure Island — these were given the special designation "X".
+The service was discontinued at the end of the first year of the Exposition and not revived for the 1940 season.

+On September 13, 1942, a stop was opened at Yerba Buena Island to serve expanded wartime needs on adjacent Treasure Island.
+It remained after the war until the end of all rail service on the Key System.

 The A, B, C, E and F lines were the last Key System rail lines.
 Train service ended on April 20, 1958, replaced by buses using the same letter designations.
 AC Transit preserved the letter-designated routes when it took over the Key System two years later, and are still in use; AC Transit's B, C, E, F, G and H lines follow roughly the corresponding Key routes and neighborhoods.

-East Bay Street railways
+East Bay Street Railways

+The Key System's streetcars operated as a separate division under the name "Oakland Traction Company", later changed to "East Bay Street Railways.
+Ltd", and finally to "East Bay Transit Co.", reflecting the increasing use of buses.
+Initially a separate company, it was formed by the merger of six local street railroads in 1898: